junxit/us-congress-bills-112/metadata.md

 - 2011-11-15 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment.
 Without written report.
 - 2011-11-15 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment.
 Without written report.
 - 2011-11-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 232.
+- 2011-11-17 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7776-7777; text as passed Senate: CR S7777)
+- 2011-11-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7776-7777; text as passed Senate: CR S7777)